dots-tb/tailtale/README.md

 ===========
 Game by fumi2kick, rerofumi and pyonkey-matsuo
 TI Nspire by gameblabla
+Vita and restored port by dots_tb

 It's a puzzle game, kind of like Tetris Attack for SNES.

 To hold a block, press CTRL, SHIFT or DEL.
 While holding a block, you can move it.
 When you're happy, release it.
 Align 4 or more blocks of the same color to clear them !